WooMinecraft/woominecraft-wp/README.md

 * Update to utilize the Rest API instead of a generic endpoint.
 * Ensure backwards compatibility until 1.4
 * Strip some items from the changelog pre 1.1
+* Update some admin styles to match latest WooCommerce.

 ### 1.2
 * Fix major bug in multiple-server setups with transient keys.